 This full assessment may identify a problem which is situated some distance from where the pain is felt.
 It also ensures that the diagnosis and treatment will relate to you and your whole lifestyle.
-After full consultation with you and your physiotherapist, and possibly your doctor, the best form of treatment will be decided on.
+After full consultation with you and your physiotherapist, and possibly your doctor, the best form of treatment will be determined.

 How does Physiotherapy differ from the "alternative" forms of healing?

 The methods used by "alternative" therapies differ widely, but most of the theories and principles which govern them are included as standard practice in Chartered Physiotherapy, which is the "orthodox alternative".